MadrigalStreetCartel/refluff/re_datastructures.md

 | 0x000a | ?         |                                   |
 | 0x000b | ?         | Always 0x00 or 0x01               |
 | 0x000c | 0x00      | Always 0x00                       |

+I'm guessing `0x0007-0x0008` should be read as a `uint16`.
+It's always a multiple of 256 in BigEndian.